Arrexel/tibia-votelistener/README.md

 ## Configuring VoteListener.ini

+Set the language of the vote listener. `en` for English and `pr` for Portuguese.
 ```
 [LANGUAGE]
 lang = en
 ```
-Set the language of the vote listener. `en` for English and `pr` for Portuguese.
+This is the IP and Port the vote listener will use.
+Normally you will want to enter your public IP address (not localhost or 127.0.0.1).
+The key can be obtained from your [otservers.org](https://otservers.org) control panel.
 ```
 [VOTE LISTENER]
 ip = 192.168.204.161
 port = 7272
 key = YOUR_KEY_HERE
 ```

-This is the IP and Port the vote listener will use.
-Normally you will want to enter your public IP address (not localhost or 127.0.0.1).
-The key can be obtained from your [otservers.org](https://otservers.org) control panel.
+Enter your Tibia server database connection information.
+A table named `player_votes` will be created automatically and used to store votes.
+If you are not running multiple servers on the same machine, leave the `table_prefix` blank.
 ```
 [TIBIA DATABASE]
 username = root